 The above shows you a glimpse of how much is going on at the state level, where every state has its own set of “TCPA” rules that are becoming more and more restrictive and likely to be enforced in lawsuits.

-Now, let’s deep dive into the TCPA rules that are in place for each marketing medium.
+Now, let’s deep dive into the TCPA rules that are in place for each marketing medium

 TCPA rules for pre-recorded calls

 Pre-recorded calls or artificial voice calls or robocalls are the most highly regulated by the TCPA.
-At the federal level, marketers cannot make a pre-recorded call or send an artificial voice message to any call phone without express written consent for marketing purposes, and without regular express consent for informational purposes.
+At the federal level, marketers cannot make a pre-recorded call or send an artificial voice message to any call phone without express written consent for marketing purposes, and regular express consent for informational purposes.

 Moreover, they cannot make pre-recorded calls or send artificial voice messages to landlines for marketing purposes without express written consent, but they can make unlimited pre-recorded calls for informational purposes with regular express consent.
 Or, as we’ve explained before, they can make up to three non-telemarketing calls via pre-recorded voice calls to a landline per month.
 After that, they need to have express written consent.

 But what is the difference between express written consent and regular express consent?
-Also, what is the difference between a tele-marketing and an informational call?
+Also, what is the difference between a telemarketing and an informational call?
 Let’s deep dive into that.

 Express written consent vs. regular express consent